FREQUENTLY ASKED QUESTIONS

 How is the poll funded?

-Dr. Tom Gilligan, the Dean of The McCombs School of Business, decided that McCombs should fund an energy survey as part of its mission to promote energy-related research and teaching.
-The UT Energy Poll is funded through contributions from the Dean’s discretionary fund.
-These contributions come from a variety of sources, including executive education programs and corporate and individual donors, and Dean Gilligan decides where best to use these donations in support of our students and the university.
+The UT Energy Poll is supported by poll subscribers and by Dean Hartzell’s discretionary fund.
+These contributions come from a variety of sources, including executive education programs and corporate and individual donors, and Dean Hartzell decides where best to use these donations in support of our students and the university.
 Donors have no influence on the way the poll is conducted.
 In time, we will grow our subscriber base making the UT Energy Poll a self-sustaining initiative.
 For more information on funding, contact sheril.kirshenbaum@mccombs.

 How much can we trust opinion polls?